 Book bloggers are readers who love books so much, they feel compelled to share their joy with the world.
 How could authors not love them?

-I am truly honored to have enjoyed so much support from a plethora of wonderful book bloggers.
-Here is a growing list of those who have kindly reviewed or featured my books on their sites.
-I have about 30+ more to add, so bear with me!
-Here are a few to whet your appetite… they are categorized by Mystery, Travel, Historical Fiction, and All Genres.
+I am truly honored to have enjoyed so much support from a plethora of wonderful book bloggers and book-loving authors.
+Here is a growing list of those who have kindly reviewed or featured my books on their sites – categorized by Mystery, Travel, Historical Fiction, and All Genres.

 Perhaps you’ll find your next favorite book blogger to follow!